earnx-stake/EarnX-Lottery/README.md

 Week 3 - on Sunday, February 06th, 2022 (waiting)

-Week 4 - on Sunday, February 13th, 2022 (waiintg)
+Week 4 - on Sunday, February 13th, 2022 (waiting)

 ( Maybe others Prize Week will come if this campaign is successful )